HBHProjekt/moneyInvoice_S4_to_S3/README.md

-# Money Invoice Application
+# Money Invoice Transformation Application

-This project is a WPF application designed to manage and generate money invoices.
+This project is a JavaScript application designed to transform and generate money invoices from S4 format to S3 format.
 Below are the details on how to build and run the application.

 ## Project Structure

 ```
-MoneyInvoice_s4_to_s3
+moneyInvoice_S4_to_S3
 ├── src
-│   ├── App.xaml
+│   ├── script_vydane.js
-│   ├── App.xaml.cs
+│   └── index.html
-│   ├── MainWindow.xaml
+├── template
-│   └── MainWindow.xaml.cs
+│   └── FV_S4_2025.xml
-├── MoneyInvoice_s4_to_s3.csproj
 └── README.md
 ```